 It is important to note that, unlike for the web, where everything is now pretty much transparent (especially for Google), general app store search results mechanism remains quite a mystery.
 Therefore, we can only try to “guess” how the algorithms work.

 If the exact equations will probably never be publicly revealed, some factors have been proven to influence the algorithm.
 Keywords are, just like for SEO, one of the key elements to gain traction.

 Mobile applications have on-metadata and off-metadata ASO, which can be compared to on-page and off-page SEO.
-On-metadata (or on-page) factors are factors on which the app publisher has a total control.
+On-metadata (or on-page) factors are factors over which the app publisher has total control.
 On the opposite, app publishers don’t have control over off-metadata (or off-page) factors but can still have a certain influence on them.

 - App Name

 _Definition:_The app name is an important ranking factor in the app store.
 Its SEO sibling is the